Walk amongst the zebra's in Lake Maburo National Park

 Roadtrip Uganda's favourite places to stay in Lake Mburo

 Lake Mburo UWA Campsite - $

-Nothing fancy, but a good budget option to pitch your tent right at the shore of Lake Mburo.
-Guaranteed warthogs and hippos in the vicinity.
+Nothing fancy, but a good budget option to pitch your tent right at the shore of Lake Mburo, inside the national park.
+You can be sure to be accompanied by warthogs and hippos.

 Eagle's Nest - $

 Eagle's Nest is located on a hill bordering Lake Mburo National Park commanding great views of the park.
 Accommodation is in no frills, self contained, safari tents.
 Good value for money.

 Great campsite located 1km outside of the Nshara entrance gate.
 You can pitch your own tent, opt for lazy camping or stay in the more luxury safari tents.